rust-lang/rust/doc/tutorial.md

 lifetime, written `fn@` (boxed closure, analogous to the `@` pointer type described earlier).

-A boxed closure does not directly access its environment, but merely copies out the values that it closes over into a private data structure.
+A managed closure does not directly access its environment, but merely copies out the values that it closes over into a private data structure.
 This means that it can not assign to these variables, and will not 'see' updates to them.